 15 Best Movies Set in a Mental Asylum

-What’s the borderline between normal and insane?
+15 Best Movies Set in a Mental Asylum: What’s the borderline between normal and insane?
 In legal terms, the word ‘insanity’ can be thrown around to try and give a clear perception of a crime, but in medical terms, how does a person is deemed ‘insane’?
-As one definition goes, being insane means that we are in a state of mind which prevents normal perception or social behaviour.
+As one definition goes, being insane means that we are in a state of mind which prevents normal perception or social behavior.
 It makes me ask what is ‘real’ or ‘normal’.

 And, despite the cutting-edge treatment for mental illness, the word mental asylum (or mental institution or psychiatric hospitals) is another morally grey area.
-The de-humanizing & intimidating images of mental asylum are hard to erase from our mind, in spite of all the alleged therapeutic treatment in modern ‘care homes’.
+The de-humanizing & intimidating images of mental asylum are hard to erase from our minds, despite all the alleged treatment in modern ‘care homes’.

 It has also provided a setting for an intense atmosphere to scare us.
-Who can forget the sombre surroundings in the opening sequence of the expressionist masterpiece “The Cabinet of Dr Caligari”; the incendiary documentary “Titicut Follies”; the traumatized, weird world of Fenix in Jodorowsky’s “Santa Sangre”; or that soul-sucking psychiatric hospital dance party sequence in Refn’s “Bronson”?
+Who can forget the somber surroundings in the opening sequence of the expressionist masterpiece “The Cabinet of Dr. Caligari”; the incendiary documentary “Titicut Follies”; the traumatized, weird world of Fenix in Jodorowsky’s “Santa Sangre”; or that soul-sucking psychiatric hospital dance party sequence in Refn’s “Bronson”?

 Films are also guilty of reducing mentally afflicted individuals, placed in the institutions as ‘comical caricatures’.
 But, films on this list explore how the rigid or empathetic constructs within a mental asylum play a role in reforming or degrading the minds of those vulnerable individuals.